Formation of Secondary Organic Aerosol by Reactive Condensation of Furandiones, Aldehydes, and Water Vapor Onto Inorganic Aerosol Seed Particles

 Digital USD Citation

 Koehler, Charles A.; Fillo, Jeremiah D.; Ries, Kyle A.; Sanchez, Jose T.; and De Haan, David O., "Formation of Secondary Organic Aerosol by Reactive Condensation of Furandiones, Aldehydes, and Water Vapor Onto Inorganic Aerosol Seed Particles" (2004).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 10.